yandexdataschool/Practical_RL/week3.5/README.md

 * [__alternative task__](https://github.com/yandexdataschool/Practical_RL/blob/master/week3.5/Seminar3.5-approx-qlearning.ipynb) go to Seminar3.5-approx-q-learning.ipynb and follow the instructions (ends with simple NN for q-learning)

+* [__alternative frameworks__]
+The equivalent of recommended track would be
+* [tensorflow] learning through this [google course](https://www.udacity.com/course/deep-learning--ud730) from start till "Convolutional neural networks" (inclusive).
+* [manual/other] surviving past assignment2 of [cs231](http://cs231n.github.io/)

-* [__alternative frameworks__] Implement the simple q-learning network that solves `CartPole-v0`.
+* [__alternative task and frameworks__]
+Implement the simple q-learning network that solves `CartPole-v0`.
 You're not required to implement experience replay / any advanced stuff, just set sgd learning rate to a small enough number (10^-4) and pray that trains smoothly.

 Here's a convenient translation to tensorflow: [notebook](https://github.com/yandexdataschool/Practical_RL/blob/master/week3.5/Seminar3.5-approx-qlearning-tf.ipynb)